Sakshi152/Language-Learner-App/README.md

 # Language-Learner-App
-Created a language learner App for learning Spanish
+Created a language learner App for learning Spanish.